nestjs/docs.nestjs.com/content/modules.md

 export class CatsModule {}
 ```

-Now each module which would import the `CatsModule` has an access to the `CatsService` and will share the same instance with all of the modules that import this module as well.
+Now any module that imports the `CatsModule` has access to the `CatsService` and will share the same instance with all other modules that import it as well.

-#### Modules re-exporting
+#### Module re-exporting

-The modules can export their internal providers.
-Moreover, they can re-export modules imported by themselves.
+As seen above, Modules can export their internal providers.
+In addition, they can re-export modules that they import.
+In the example below, the `CommonModule` is both imported into **and** exported from the `CoreModule`, making it available for other modules which import this one.

 ```typescript
 @Module({